Sustainable Aviation – A Bright Future For Propellers.

 – Energy – Materials – Trash – Emissions – Water – Transportation – Biodiversity –

-This process has identified and quantified environmental wins, both large and small, such as an optimisation in the usage of our dust extraction units
+This process has identified and quantified environmental wins, both large and small, such as an optimization in the usage of our dust extraction units

 We have established a Green Council to drive improvements identified by the green value stream mapping.
 A nine-year sustainability roadmap was devised to address our 2030 carbon neutral goal.